 Utilizing content strategy and user testing, Books That Grow’s website can educate and entice its potential users to explore the app.
 With higher conversion rates, Books That Grow can expand its library.

-As a strong copywriter, I oversaw all content and was the final proofreader for all output.
-I executed a large portion of the user interviews, and crafted the questions that would inform our research.
-My heuristic analysis familiarized us the current site's pain points, and guided the prioritization charts I created after we constructed our personas.
-I facilitated our Design Studio by timeboxing the session and penning master wireframes.
-And in addition to conducting usability tests, I contributed to the design of medium-fidelity wireframes and high-fidelity mockups that were built in Sketch.
+I oversaw all UI copy development, which was a major priority in our content strategy.
+I conducted a large portion of the user interviews, and crafted the questions that would inform our research.
+My heuristic analysis familiarized us the current site's pain points, and guided the prioritization charts I created after building our personas.
+I ran our design sprint sessions, conducted usability tests, and created wireframes and high-fidelity mockups in Sketch.

 Kicking off our user research, we crafted a survey geared towards educators, students, and parents to gather quantitative information on the demographics that would use Books That Grow.
 Our findings showed that the audience is there, and so is the demand - less than 10% had used the app, but over 60% desired the features it offers.